Predicting ion channel conductance via dissipation-corrected targeted molecular dynamics and Langevin equation simulations: Results and Discussion

+To ensure that the addition of a linear electric potential to the free energy in LE simulations is justified, we checked the charge distribution along the DH in simulations with and without electric field.
+As can be seen in Fig.~\SIchargedist A, the charge distributions differ only slightly, and mostly agree within 1$\sigma$.
+Figure~\ref{fig:i-v-curves}A displays the change of the free energy curve by an electric potential following Eq.~(\ref{eq:addU}), and Fig.~\SILEtime\ displays typical distributions of mean passage times $\tau_{\rm MPT}$ resulting from LE simulations.
+Table~S1 compares our predicted $\tau_{\rm MPT}(\Phi)$ with values from experiment \cite{Busath98}, and Fig.~\ref{fig:i-v-curves}B displays selected current-voltage (I-V) characteristics calculated according to Eq.~(\ref{eq:currents}) for both the DH and the H2H conformation.

+In fully atomistic simulation of the DH conformation with electric field, we observe $\tau_{\rm MPT, MD}= 138\, \pm \, 29$~ns.
+A comparison with the results from our LE simulations however is not straightforward: as Fig.~\SIchargedist B shows, the water-membrane interface where the linear potential drop occurs\cite{Roux08,Gumbart12} is not easy to define.
+Additionally, the channel with its length of $\sim$2.4~nm does not penetrate the membrane completely, but opens two inlet funnels.
+We therefore regard three likely scenarios: the potential drop starts and ends

+\begin{enumerate} \item[A:] at the beginning of the membrane density at $\pm$2.5~nm distance to the channel COM, resulting in a partial 0.27~V over the channel. \item[B:] at the maxima in membrane density at $\pm$1.5~nm distance to the channel COM, resulting in a partial 0.44~V over the channel. \item[C:] at the channel entrance and exit, resulting in the full 0.55~V over the channel. \end{enumerate}

+If we take scenario B as the most likely one and the two others as an upper and lower boundary, respectively, Tab.~S1 shows that we obtain an agreement of fully atomistic MD and LE simulation within a factor of $\sim$8$\pm_{6}^{8}$.
+These factors are well within the capabilities of our dcTMD-LE combination reported before\cite{Wolf20} and within the best error range that can be achieved by free energy-based methods\cite{Bruce18,NunesAlves20,Schindler20}.
+We think accordingly that our combined dcTMD-LE simulations approach gives good results for the reproduction of ion transition rates from MD simulations.

-In the H2H simulations, \ka does not cross the channel within \SI{5000}{ns} in any of the simulations using the H2H profile, which we attribute to an overestimation of free energy barriers.
+For the H2H conformation, \ka does not cross the channel within \SI{5000}{ns} in any of the LE simulations, which we attribute to an overestimation of free energy barriers.
 PMF calculations with the H2H system employing polarizable force fields \cite{Peng16,Ngo21} suggest that free energy barriers from simulations with fixed charge force fields are significantly too high.
-Rescaling the H2H free energy profile to a maximal height of $\Delta G^{\neq}=\SI{20}{kJ/mol}$ as found in Ref.~\cite{Peng16} however resulted in single channel currents that agree well with experiment by a factor of $\sim$10, which is within the best range achievable by our method \cite{Wolf20}.
+We therefore rescaled the H2H free energy profile to a maximal height of $\Delta G^{\neq}=\SI{20}{kJ/mol}$ as found in Ref.~\cite{Peng16}.
+The resulting I-V characteristics shown in Fig.~\ref{fig:i-v-curves}B agree in their exponentially increasing shape with measurements \cite{Busath98} for KCl concentrations of 1--2~M and only deviate from the absolute currents by a factor of~$~\sim$10, which is within the best range achievable by our method \cite{Wolf20}.
+We note that for smaller ion concentrations, experimental curves are known to exhibit an apparent linear or asymptotically increasing shape.
+As our LE simulations start when the ion just entered the channel at \SI{-1.2}{nm} and end at \SI{1.2}{nm} just prior to leaving the channel, the estimated $\tau$ and I-V curves should only be quantitatively comparable to electrophysiological experiments at high ion concentration, where the ion current is not limited by the ion diffusion rate from the bulk into the channel.